-Trastuzumab works by targeting specific proteins (receptors) on the surface of cells.
-Some stomach cancers have too much of a protein called human epidermal growth factor receptor 2 (HER2) on the surface of their cells.
+HER2 is a protein.
+Some stomach cancers have too much of this protein on the surface of their cells.
 These are called HER2 positive cancers.
-The extra HER2 receptors help the cancer cells to divide and grow.
+The extra HER2 protein helps the cancer cells to divide and grow.

-Trastuzumab blocks the HER2 receptors and stops the cells from dividing and growing.
+Trastuzumab blocks the HER2 protein.
+This helps stop the cancer cells from dividing and growing.

-You will be given HCX in a chemotherapy day unit or during a stay in hospital.
+You will be given HCX over 1 or 2 days in a chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.